aramgg.com

 Core Mechanic: Bounced Targets Carry On-Hit Effects

 The important change is not just extra chain lightning.
 The bounced targets can also carry on-hit effects.
 If an augment, item, or champion mechanic mentions on-hit effects, hit triggers, item damage, or abilities applying on-hit effects, the new Shiv may amplify it.
-The video’s main point is that Shiv is no longer marksman-only; it is a flexible synergy item.
+Shiv is no longer marksman-only; it is a flexible synergy item.

 Do not decide by asking only whether the champion is a marksman.
 Check whether you already have on-hit, Energized, item-damage crit, or ability-applies-on-hit augments.